GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 He enrolled at Stanford University, where he was commissioned an ensign in the U.S. Navy in 1947.
 He completed a bachelor's degree in botany at the University of Texas two years later and went on to finish a Ph.D. in botany at the University of Michigan, under the supervision of Professor Rogers McVaugh.

 Following his doctoral work, Webster received one of the first postdoctoral fellowships offered by the National Science Foundation.
 It allowed him to spend four years at Harvard University, working with Professor I.W.
 Bailey.
 There he met Barbara Anne Donahue, who was then a Ph.D. student in plant morphology.
-They were married in 1956.
+They were marriage in 1956.

 In 1958, Webster accepted an assistant professorship at Purdue University, a position that allowed him to accelerate the pattern of extensive travel already begun while a student at the University of Texas.
 Global field research to areas of difficult access was to characterize his entire career as a plant systematist.
 The travel was fueled by his research focus on spurges (Euphorbiaceae), a large and complex family of flowering plants widely distributed throughout the tropics and subtropics, containing nearly 9, 000 species (almost twice the number of native plants in California).